-First revealed at E3 2015, relatively little has been shown so far, with snippets of alpha gameplay emerging in the subsequent months.
-Below we’ve compiled everything that we know so far about the game, compiled primarily from Gamescom hands-on impressions, developer interviews, and official videos.
+Thus far, we’ve gotten a chance to see the game’s ship navigation, treasure hunting, and even some player-versus-player combat in action.
+We’ve compiled everything that we know so far about the game, compiled primarily from Gamescom hands-on impressions, developer interviews, and official videos.
 We will update this piece as more information arrives.

 Pirates and ships

-Central to the experience will of course be the player’s pirate avatar, which they will be able to customize off the bat with gender, physique, appearance, and outfits.
+Central to the experience will, of course, be the player’s pirate avatar, which they will be able to customize with gender, physique, appearance, and outfits.
 In order to keep the focus on player skill rather than stats, there are no classes or specializations in Sea of Thieves.
 Players that crew together may find themselves organically falling into particular roles to support one another, but keeping it informal prevents the game from forcing pirates into a particular style of play.

-In addition to wildnerness full of adventures, there are also a variety of ports, outposts, and cities throughout the world, populated with typical NPC merchants and quest-givers.
-Apparently NPCs will be largely landlocked, however, since the developer has stated multiple times that every ship you see on the horizon will be another player.
+In addition to wilderness full of adventures, there are also a variety of ports, outposts, and cities throughout the world, populated with typical NPC merchants and quest givers.
+Apparently, NPCs will be largely landlocked, however, since the developer has stated multiple times that every ship you see on the horizon will be another player.

 The occasional death is inevitable in this sort of game, but it won’t be too punishing.
 Players will be sent to a ghostly ferry of the damned, which the developers compared to the waiting room for the recently dead in Beetlejuice.
-Aftering sharing a few stories with fellow ghosts about their untimely demises, players will be able to convince the captain of the ferry to send them back to the living, but they may have to perform unspecified tasks for him first.
-Sunk ships will remain in situ, with any treasure left onboard vulnerable to enterprising divers.
+After sharing a few stories with fellow ghosts about their untimely demises, players will be able to convince the captain of the ferry to send them back to the living, but they may have to perform unspecified tasks for him first.
+Sunk ships will remain intact, with any treasure left on board vulnerable to enterprising divers.
 Once the player has returned, however, they can commission a magic mermaid to restore their ship.